puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_pre.md

 [deprecations]: /puppet/3.8/reference/deprecated_summary.html

 Puppet 3.8 [deprecated several features][deprecations] which are either removed from Puppet 4 or require major workflow changes.
-Read our [lists of deprecated features][deprecations], and if you're using any of them, follow our advice for migrating away from them.
+Read our [lists of deprecated features][deprecations], and if you're using any of them, follow steps for migrating away from them.

 ## Stop stringifying facts, and check for breakage